JeremyGelb/spNetwork/README.md

 ## Acknowledgments

-* Hat tip to Hadley Wickham and its helpfull book *R packages*
+* Hat tip to Hadley Wickham and its helpful book *R packages*